-Similar to the first year, the second year Endocrinology fellows spend 3 months (twelve 1 week blocks) performing inpatient consultations at OMC during their clinical training.
+Similar to the first year, the second year Endocrinology fellows spend 3 months (twelve to thirteen 1 week blocks) performing inpatient consultations at OMC during their clinical training.

 The majority of outpatient training occurs at OMC.
 Second year Fellows choose three longitudinal morning clinics for the entire academic year, except for the weeks on-call where they have no outpatient responsibilities.
 In the outpatient clinics, fellows concentrate on management plan and follow-up care with focus on EB medicine under the supervision of the endocrinology faculty.
 (These are designed to provide a longitudinal endocrine disease and management experience throughout the academic year).

 6 week rotations in subspecialty clinics vary and are designed to provide intensive outpatient training in the various endocrine subspecialties.
 Both first and second year fellows participate in:

 - Neuroendocrine Clinic